-So one day, she decided she was going to learn how to ride her bike.
+So one day, my daughter decided she was going to learn how to ride her bike.
 We took off her training wheels and she disregarded her doctor’s list of things she’d never be able to do and rode her bike.

 And that was it.
 She was a bike rider.

 But not an independent one.
 She still couldn’t see the cars coming.